 - Screw down crown at 4 o’clock; push/pull crown at 2 o’clock

-This is a GMT (Greenwich Mean Time) watch, which indicates that it has 24-hour time markings.
-The Seeker GMT in particular has two 24-hour rings, in addition to a 12-hour ring, which allows you to tell time in three time zones.
+This is a GMT (Greenwich Mean Time) watch, which indicates that it has can keep time in multiple time zones.
+The Seeker GMT, in particular, has two hour rings, in addition to the 12-hour markers on the dial, which allows you to tell the time in three time zones.

 The dial of the Seeker GMT is fairly busy.
-There are four different rings with markings, a power reserve indicator, a date window at 3 o’clock, Orient’s branding and a total of 5 hands on the dial.
+There are four different rings with markings, a power reserve indicator, a date window at 3 o’clock, Orient’s branding, and a total of 5 hands-on dial.
 With so many things going on, it takes some time to get used to the dial.

 One thing that helps is that all the markings and hands are white (apart from the GMT hand), against the black background of the dial.
 The contrast helps the markings stand out, and makes the watch easily legible, despite the dial being so busy.